a mistake resulting from inattention

 consequence, there have been extra guards patrolling the hall outside our cell, so I didn’t dare write until tonight.

-a union of interests or purposes or sympathies among members of a group
+a union of interests or purposes among members of a group

 Minerva and El Rayo cooked up this idea that everyone without exception was to wear a crucifix as a symbol of our